skonair/coursera-fishbowl/README.md

 ## Known issues:

 * Chrome (since version 50) doesn't allow geolocation requests from http connections.
 So testing with a mobile device is a bit tricky, when you don't have an ssl proxy.
-* The crowdedness and cleanliness buttons can be disabled; so no real radio-button type yet.